David Pleat

 David John Pleat (born 15 January 1945) is an English football player turned manager, and sports commentator.
 Pleat made 185 Football League appearances for five clubs, scoring 26 goals.
-He had two spells as manager of Luton Town, and four as manager of Tottenham Hotspur (three of which were as caretaker manager).
+He had two spells as manager of Luton Town, and four as manager of Tottenham Hotspur (two of which were as caretaker manager).

 Early life

 Pleat was born in Nottingham, England, and is of Jewish descent.

 Playing career

 As a winger, Pleat represented England at schoolboy and youth international level.
 He began his playing career with his hometown club Nottingham Forest.
 In February 1962, he made his debut as the youngest ever player for the club at the time aged 17 years and 33 days against Cardiff City in Division 1.
 His goal in a 2–1 win over the Bluebirds that day remains the youngest by a debutant for Nottingham Forest.

 Injuries hampered his career and after spells at Luton Town (1964–67), Shrewsbury Town (1967–68) and Exeter City (1968–70) and Peterborough United (1970–71), he turned to coaching and management, having already qualified as a Full Badge FA Coach in 1968 when he was just 23.